 The FACET4SNF framework was designed to guide decision-makers such as funders and implementers to explicitly incorporate cost-effectiveness as a factor in the decision-making process.
 FACET4SNF walks users through specific information on SNF program design, costs and nutrition impact so that they can compare cost-effectiveness among alternative SNF product, procurement, or program design choices.

-During the final year of FAQR Phase III, the FAQR team will finalize FACET4SNF and its accompanying materials, which will then be delivered to and hosted by the United States Agency for International Development (USAID) Bureau for Humanitarian Assistance (BHA), formerly known as the Office of Food for Peace (FFP).
-In coordination with USAID/BHA contacts, the FAQR team will also organize a launch webinar and a series of targeted training sessions for potential users.
+During the final year of FAQR Phase III, the FAQR team is finalizing FACET4SNF and its accompanying materials, which will then be delivered to and hosted by the United States Agency for International Development (USAID) Bureau for Humanitarian Assistance (BHA), formerly known as the Office of Food for Peace (FFP).
+In coordination with USAID/BHA contacts, the FAQR team is organizing a launch webinar and a series of targeted training sessions for potential users.

 - FACET4SNF Interactive User Interface